-My creative journey began when I inherited my Dad’s ancient Ross Ensign rangefinder film camera.
-When a close friend introduced me to film making, it inspired me to enrol on a three year course at Birmingham’s School of Photography as a mature student.
-However, film production wasn’t for me and it was dropped in favour of still-photography.
+The creative journey began when I inherited my Dad’s ancient Ross Ensign rangefinder film camera.
+When a close friend introduced me to film making it was the inspiration I needed to take things further and enrolled as a mature student on a three year course at Birmingham’s School of Photography.
+However, film production wasn’t for me and quickly dropped in favour of still-photography.

-Gradually age caught up with us, old bones needed some heat and so my wife and I migrated to Frigiliana, an ancient Moorish Village on the Andalucian coast.
-And it’s here, over the last 6 years I’ve had the opportunity to work on the books and photography that have been sitting on my to-do list for a long time…
+Gradually age caught up and old bones and muscles needed heat so my wife and I migrated to Frigiliana, an ancient Moorish village on the Andalucian coast.
+It’s here, the opportunity to work on photography and books that have been on my to-do list for a long, long time, got under way.

 Finally, if you would like to see more photography, just click on the ‘Renaissance Resurrected’ tab to see regularly posted new images in my re-introduced blog.